Restoration Shaman Rotation Guide – Legion 7.3

-This section of the Restoration Shaman guide provides an overview of all spec abilities, when and how to use them.
+This section of the Resto Shaman guide provides an overview of all spec abilities, as well as when and how to use them in the Restoration Shaman rotation.
 This guide is written by

 , Resto Shaman of